How to get paint off hardwood floors

 1. Determine the type of paint

 Before anything, Harrison argues, the key to removing paint from wood floors is to “determine the type of paint on the floor.
 This will affect the cleaning method.”
-Whether the paint is water-based, latex, or oil-based will require different ways of removal.
+Whether the paint is water-based, latex, or oil-based will require different removal methods.

 What the expert says...

-If you’re not sure which type of paint is on the floor, Harrison advises to “put a bit of rubbing alcohol onto a cotton ball before gently rubbing it over the paint."
-If any of the paint comes off, this means it is water or latex-based.
+If you’re unsure which paint is on the floor, Harrison advises to “put a bit of rubbing alcohol onto a cotton ball before gently rubbing it over the paint."
+If any paint comes off, it is water- or latex-based.
 If no paint comes off, it is oil-based paint.

 2. Clean with soap and water

-If you have spilt water-based paint then, good news, you can easily clean it with soap and water.
-To do so, you can fill a bucket with warm water and a few drops of dish soap.
-Simply rub the damp cloth in the direction of the wood grain and allow the paint to soften.
-If the paint feels loose but isn't coming off Harrison suggests using a paint scraper or sandpaper to gently scrape it away, without using too much pressure in case of scratching the floor.
+If you have spilled water-based paint, then the good news is that you can easily clean it with soap and water.
+To do so, fill a bucket with warm water and a few drops of dish soap.
+Simply rub the damp cloth toward the wood grain and allow the paint to soften.
+If the paint feels loose but isn't coming off, Harrison suggests using a paint scraper or sandpaper to gently scrape it away, without using too much pressure in case of scratching the floor.

 3. Add rubbing alcohol and lemon juice

 If the methods above don’t work, you can use a rubbing alcohol mixture to remove paint from your hardwood floors.
-To do so, you’ll need to make a mixture of three parts rubbing alcohol, and one part lemon juice.
-Harrison then states you should “use a rag to cover the paint with the mixture and let it sit for around five minutes.
+To do so, you’ll need to make a mixture of three parts rubbing alcohol and one part lemon juice.
+Harrison then states, "use a rag to cover the paint with the mixture and let it sit for around five minutes.
 Then scrub the paint off.”

 4. Apply heat

-You can use heat as an additional step if the paint still isn't coming off.
-This will soften the paint for it to be lifted.
-You can use a steam mop to do so, or a hair dryer for more intense heat.
+You can use heat as an additional step if the paint isn't coming off.
+This will soften the paint so it can be lifted.
+You can use a steam mop or a hair dryer for more intense heat.

-If the paint is oil-based or any of the previous methods haven't worked, then you can purchase a paint stripper from any DIY store.
-Use a rag to apply the paint-removing solution to the floor and it should dissolve.
+If the paint is oil-based or any previous methods haven't worked, you can purchase a paint stripper from any DIY store.
+Use a rag to apply the paint-removing solution to the floor, which should dissolve.

 How to protect hardwood floors

-There are ways you can protect hardwood floors from becoming dirty or damaged in the first place.
-These include limiting the amount of traffic on your hardwood floors, like not allowing anyone to walk with high heels or letting pets roam freely, for example.
+There are ways to protect hardwood floors from becoming dirty or damaged.
+These include limiting the amount of traffic on your hardwood floors, like not allowing anyone to walk with high heels or letting pets roam freely.

 But more importantly, all hardwood floors should be sealed.
-Polyurethane varnish is often used by flooring professionals, but oil and shellac can also be used.
+Flooring professionals often use polyurethane varnish, but oil and shellac can also be used.
 Cleaning your floors regularly will also help them to last longer.
 However, “over-cleaning can sometimes run the risk of damaging hardwood floors if they get too wet too often and struggle to dry properly.”

 How to keep hardwood floors clean